Illia1F/Westwing-Products-Web-Scraping-CSharp/README.md

 ## General info
 This project is a simple Westwing Product Images Downloader.
-It pulls out links or Westwing product codes from a txt file and downloads its image.
+It pulls links out or Westwing product codes from a txt file and downloads its image.
+If link is not Westwing then launch it in browser.

 ## How to use
 * Start a program.